Table of Contents

 Sussan Babaie with Robert Haug

-Isfahan’s monuments developed, in the Islamic era: first, in the early medieval period under the ʿAbbāsid Caliphate and Buyid patronage.
-Many of the extant monuments of Isfahan, however, date to two periods in history when the city served as the capital of the ruling dynasties of the Great Saljuqs (1040-1194) and the Safavids (1501-1722).
+Isfahan’s monuments developed in the early medieval period first under the ʿAbbāsid caliphate and Buyid patronage.
+But many of the extant monuments of Isfahan date to the periods in history when the city served as the capital of the ruling dynasties of the Great Saljuqs (1040-1194) and the Safavids (1501-1722).

 This Article Has Images/Tables.